Introducing G2.ai, the future of software buying.Try now

 These insights, currently in beta, are compiled from user reviews and grouped to display a high-level overview of the software.

-• 360Learning is a learning management system (LMS) designed to facilitate the creation, delivery, and analysis of learning and development content.
+• 360Learning is a learning management system (LMS) that facilitates content creation, collaboration, and tracking of progress in learning environments.

 • Pros and Cons